Transcript of Staying True to Your Core While Growing Your Business

 John Jantsch: Are you able to think about a time, a moment when maybe you collectively, you all kind of said, “You know what?
 I think this is going to work.”
 Or was it just kind of like, “Hey, let’s put in the work.”
 And year after year you just felt like you kept growing and evolving?

 Yaniv Masjedi: You know, I think we realized the problem pretty early on that there was… we were on to something, and that was because we had the same problem as well, and we were using the service for ourselves, and we realized it’s great and it could be better and other businesses just need to know about us.
 And once they know about us, it’s almost like a no brainer.
-But there were some interesting moments definitely in the early days where we also thought there was going to be a bright future in residential phone service, so Nextiva was selling business phone service and we had a small kind of division that was selling residential, and we learned pretty quickly that the future and there is a ton of opportunity on the business side of things, but home phones are not a place to focus.
+But there were some interesting moments definitely in the early days when we also thought there was going to be a bright future in residential phone service, so Nextiva was selling business phone service and we had a small kind of division that was selling residential, and we learned pretty quickly that the future and there is a ton of opportunity on the business side of things, but home phones are not a place to focus.

 John Jantsch: Probably just as much work to get one into a home.